9. Database access

 }

-- line 22: the items table is cleared
+- line 22: the table articles is emptied

-- line 23: it is populated with the 5 items
+- line 23: filled with the 5 acticles

 - line 24: it is displayed

-- line 26: calculates the average price of the items
+- line 26: asks for the average price of articles

-- line 29: retrieves the number of items
+- line 29: requests the number of articles

-- Line 49: Uses the [IDbCommand].ExecuteScalar() method to calculate each of these values.
+- line 49: using the method [IDbCommand].ExecuteScalar() to calculate each of these values.

-Lines 15 and 16 show the two values returned by the ExecuteScalar method.
+Lines 15 and 16 show the two values returned by the ExecuteScalar.

-Let’s revisit the IMPOTS sample application.
-The latest version was discussed in Section 7.6.
-It was the following three-tier application:
+We take the example application IMPOTS.
+The latest version was studied in paragraph 7.6.
+It was the following three-coat application:

 ![]() |

-- the [ui] layer was a graphical user interface [A], and the [dao] layer retrieved its data from a text file [B].
+- the [ui] layer was a graphical interface [A] and the [dao] layer was a text file [B].

 ![]() |

-We modify the [dao] layer so that it retrieves its data from a database.
+We modify the [dao] layer so that it fetches its data from a database.

-The contents of the previous text file [B] are loaded into a MySQL5 database.
-Here’s how to do it:
+The contents of the previous text file [B] are put into a MySQL5 database.
+We'll show you how to do this:

 ![]() |

-- [2,3]: In the [Schemas] area, right-click and select the [Create Schema] option to create a new database
+- [2,3]: in the [Schemata] area, right-click and select option [Create Schema] to create a new database

-- [4]: The database will be named [bdimpots]
+- [4]: the base will be called [bdimpots]

-- [5]: It has been added to the databases in the [Schemata] section.
+- [5]: it has been added to the [Schemata] zone bases.

 ![]() |

-- [6,7]: Right-click on the table and select the [Create New Table] option to create a table
+- [6,7]: right-click on the table and select option [Create New Table] to create a table

-- [8]: The table will be named [tranches].
-It will have the columns [id, limite, coeffR, coeffN].
+- [8]: the table will be called [slices].
+It will have columns [id, limit, coeffR, coeffN].

-- [9,10]: [id] is a primary key of type INTEGER and has the AUTO_INCREMENT attribute [10]: the DBMS will fill this column when rows are added.
+- [9,10]: [id] is a primary key of type INTEGER and has the attribute AUTO_INCREMENT [10]: the SGBD will fill this column when rows are added.

-- The columns [limite, coeffR, coeffN] are of type DOUBLE.
+- columns [limit, coeffR, coeffN] are of type DOUBLE.

 ![]() |